Mortgage & Refinancing Loans

 |

-- Loan guaranteed by the Federal Housing Administration (FHA)
+- Loan guaranteed by the Federal Housing Administration.

-- Monthly mortgage insurance premiums, along with monthly loan payment
+- Monthly mortgage insurance premiums, along with the monthly loan payment.

 |

-- For active-duty service members, former member of the armed forces, or spouses of service members who died in the line of duty or as the result of a service-related disability with certificate of eligibility
+- For active duty servicemembers, former members of the armed forces, or spouse of a servicemember who dies in the line of duty or as the result of a service-related disability with certificate of eligibility.

 - The VA home loan is a lifetime benefit.
 You can use the guaranty multiple times.